smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.0 to 7.1/index.md

 </struct>
 ```

-- Added new RPC notification `OnAppCapabilityUpdated` and related structs `AppCapability` and `AppCapabilityType`.
+- Added new RPC notification `OnAppCapabilityUpdated` which can be sent by an app, as well as related structs `AppCapability` and `AppCapabilityType`.

 ```xml
 <function name="OnAppCapabilityUpdated" functionID="OnAppCapabilityUpdatedID" messagetype="notification" since="7.1">